PeterC66/m4ops/NotesStandardsPractices.md

   - Unprotected - anyone can see it (default)
   - Protected - users need a specific right to see it

-- Layers (settled and modifiable/MFL) are one of:
+- Layers (settled and modifiable/MFL) are one of [see protectionStatusEnum]:
   - Unprotected - anyone can see it (default)
   - Protected - users need to be logged-in to see it (eg with Census images)
   - Personal - only the one user (and admin) can see it